mlswg/mls-architecture/draft-ietf-mls-architecture.md

-In real-world compromise scenarios, it is often the case that adversaries target specific devices to obtain parts of the memory or even the ability to execute arbitrary code in the targetted device.
+In real-world compromise scenarios, it is often the case that adversaries target specific devices to obtain parts of the memory or even the ability to execute arbitrary code in the targeted device.

 Also, recall that in this setting, the application will often retain the unencrypted messages.
 If so, the adversary does not have to break